phpbb/epv/README.md

 Maintenance and contributing
 ----------------------------

-To contribute fork the repo, make your changes in a feature branch and send a pull request
+To contribute fork the repo, make your changes in a feature branch and send a pull request.

 The site is maintained by the [phpBB Extensions Team](https://www.phpbb.com/community/memberlist.php?mode=group&g=7331)